 But there’s a lot more you need to know about the hardness of Ash wood.

-From this article, I’ll widely discuss is Ash a hardwood and how hard it is, Ash wood characteristics, and applications.
+From this article, I’ll explore is Ash a hardwood and how hard it is by taking its characteristics and common applications.
+Plus, I’ll compare its hardness with other woods too.

 So, let’s dive in!